Billionaire (song): Composition

 "Billionaire" is an acoustic reggae and pop-rap song.
 It has a "laid-back ... island feel", evolving into a "reggae-tinged" beat with an acoustic guitar.
 Gregory Heaney of AllMusic compared the song to the works of Sublime, while Digital Spy's Nick Levine compared it to No Doubt's "Underneath It All" (2002).
 Rodrigo Perez of MTV News wrote the song reminded him of a fusion between Sublime, Common and Jason Mraz.
 MTV News' Tamar Anitai thought the song gave her a Jason Mraz, Jack Johnson and Shwayze's "Corona and Lime" (2008) summer vibe.
 James Montgomery felt the same way, dubbing it as "sunny, shiny, breezy and blissed-out".
-Mars's style of singing has also been compared to that of Jack Johnson.
+Mars's singing style was compared to Jack Johnson.
 "Billionaire" was composed in the key of A major at a tempo of 80 beats per minute.

 Lyrically, the chorus of the song is materialistic, money-driven—"I wanna be a billionaire so fucking bad"—with amusing and political verses counterbalancing it.
 The songwriting concerns the lifestyle that McCoy and Mars would have with such money, including the fashion, luxury, "shoulder-rubbing", and influence.
-It goes into detail, outlining McCoy's wish list for when he becomes a billionaire.
+It details and outlines McCoy's wish list for when he becomes a billionaire.
 He fantasizes about success, helping after Hurricane Katrina, having a show like Oprah Winfrey, meeting The Queen and adopting unfortunate children.
 On the other hand, Mars expresses interest in having his name "in shining lights" and appearing on the cover of Forbes magazine.
 Sharyar Rizvi of the Dallas Observer compared the lyrics of "Billionaire" to those of Nas' "If I Ruled the World (Imagine That)" (1996) and Barenaked Ladies' "If I Had $1000000" (1992).
 McCoy said "Billionaire" is an update on George Barr McCutcheon's novel Brewster's Millions (1903) with him giving out money and "fulfilling" desires.